 - 1C Half-size with 544 mm scale length

 As an Alhambra owner, if you are looking for a quality student guitar, I’d say get yourself the Alhambra 1C, a guitar humidifier, and a solid hard case.
 You’re all set.
 It is a nice-sounding, well-made guitar that should keep you good company for years.

 Check out the Alhambra 1C on Amazon.
 And watch the Alhambra 1C in action here:

 If you want to consider other brands too before making up your mind, refer to my article What Classical Guitar is Best for Beginners?
+To get a good grasp on guitar pricing, read my piece Classical Guitar Price Range.
 An interesting Canadian option for the beginner (especially if you’re living in Canada or the US) is the highly regarded La Patrie Etude model, an excellent choice.
 It’s known as Godin Etude after the new company that acquired the brand but the old name also persists.
 Read my review of the Etude in my article on La Patrie Guitars.